asantra1/devops-challenge-master/README.md

 ```
 helm install app-2048 ./charts/ -n game-2048
 ```
 > **Note** : Since this is an application, it is kept outside from the infratructure automation code.
-In actual case, it is deployed through deployment pipeline for exaple Jenkins.
+In actual case, it is deployed through deployment pipeline.

 Optionally the applciation can be deployed using terraform
 ```